Airport security – a bugbear

 Then came the ‘no fly list’.
 With just a moment of consideration this is absurd.
 The idea is that someone is so dangerous that we will not let them on a commercial aircraft, even if we searched them and screened their bags.
 Yet they have not committed any crime for which they can be detained.
 Who is such a person?
 Well, my name is common enough that it flagged on the no fly list more than once, and airport staff wasted a lot of time as they tried to figure out whether or not I was an ‘evil doer’.

 Then came the multiple layers of name/ID matching.
 At checkin, at security screening, often at boarding.
+The record so far was seven passport checks in Manila.
 Again, who cares?
 Everyone and all their stuff has been screened.
 It is a pleasant surprise in most countries there is no ID check at security so after checking in online, noone at the airport wants to see your ID.
+In Brisbane I sailed from curb to jetway without speaking with a human.

 Then the so called ‘shoe bomber’ (who it should be pointed out failed), convinced TSA that shoes themselves now have to be screened.
 This is akin to reasoning that since a meteorite almost hit a person, we should build a portable roof over everyone to prevent a tragedy.